- 1 Why Convert VHS to DVD?

 So, if you plan to share your discs with others, opt for the DVD-R/RW option

-DVD recorders are helpful in making quick back up of your videos.
+DVD recorders are helpful in making a quick backup of your videos.
 Although recording to DVD via DVD recorders doesn’t offer much flexibility in terms of editing or menu creation, all is not lost.

 If you have a computer with a DVD drive, you could rip the recorded DVD and extract the video file and use it for editing, after which you could customize the DVD before burning it.